We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - On a wavy set blade, the teeth are positioned next to one another, but the tooth pattern features a slight wave from one side to the other.
 Choose this type of blade when cutting thin metal, such as ducting.

-Best For: Cutting metal.
+Best For: Cutting metal and plastic.

-TYPE OF SAW: Coping Saw
+3. Coping Saw

 The U-shaped coping saw has only one purpose: coping or “back-beveled” cuts for trim installation around inside corners.
-While it resembles and functions like a hacksaw, the coping saw’s frame is lighter in weight and the blade is shorter—typically 6-¾”-long and anywhere from 10 to 32 TPI.
+While it resembles and functions like a hacksaw, the coping saw’s frame is lighter in weight and the blade is shorter—typically 6-¾ inches long and anywhere from 10 to 32 TPI.
 The tiny blades make it possible to back-cut curves and create precise joints when installing crown molding and other types of trim.

 Best For: Creating professional-looking inside corner joints when installing trim.